7. Get more backlinks from trusted sources

-A key is selecting the social channel that works best for your message—and that you can manage effectively.
-This will vary, depending on your business model and the audience you want to target.
+The key is selecting the social channel that works best for your message—and that you can manage effectively.
+This will vary depending on your business model and the audience you want to target.
 For example, LinkedIn is a good choice if you want to promote a white paper or webinar to a professional audience, while Instagram lends itself more to visuals, like product imagery.

 When you build and maintain your website in Mailchimp, you can easily use that content in social posts, which you can also create and publish on the platform.

 No matter where you post, make sure that you drive users to targeted pages, so there’s a clear connection between what they saw in the social post and the link they click on, notes Jon.
 “Your homepage is designed for a broad audience, so be specific with your landing pages.”